sendevia/AincradMix/README_EN.md

 > 2. Good drawing feel
 > 3. Delicate and smooth animation
 > 4. Simple yet beautiful visual experience
-> 5. ~~Has a visual installer~~
+> 5. Has a visual installer(Still working)
 > 6. Global replacement
-> 7. ~~Certain customization options~~
+> 7. Certain customization options

 ## Please read

+ - ### **Current game patch is outdated, please wait for newer updates.
+You can also use dnSpy for manual modification.**
- 1. This skin is still in the early stages of design, and the details and feels have not been fully added and optimized;
+ - This skin is still in the early stages of design, and the details and feels have not been fully added and optimized;
- 2. Currently this skin supports the 16:9 aspect ratio best and only supports HD resolution (`@2x`);
+ - Currently this skin supports the 16:9 aspect ratio best and only supports HD resolution (`@2x`);
- 3. When applying the global skin, please backup `osu!ui.dll` and `osu!gameplay.dll`;
+ - When applying the global skin, please backup `osu!ui.dll` and `osu!gameplay.dll`;
- 4. When switching between other skins and AincradMix, you need to restart osu!, which will make the game run more stable.
+ - When switching between other skins and AincradMix, you need to restart osu!, which will make the game run more stable.

 ## Screenshots